Microsoft’s Vanishing Point Game

 P.S.
 Go to vanishingpointgame.com to find out what to do next.

-And finally the above .wmv file of a video with more clues to the game.
+And finally a .wmv file of a video with more clues to the game.

 A quick search turned up an active forum over at Neowin.net that is busy working on trying to solve all of the puzzles.
 They have posted the results of puzzles they have solved, but they still have a bunch of stuff they are working on figuring out.
 So far the game seems to have something to do with an announcement that Bill Gates is going to make at CES in Las Vegas on January 8th.